 However, the grid independence check for LES is not "true" because the effect of subgrid model becomes negligible for a very fine gird geometry.
 The uncertainty of a certain RANS model mainly origins from the numerical error, such as discretization error and iterative convergence errors.
 Grid refinement is able to decrease the numerical errors, so RANS could achieve grid independence results.
-Unlike RANS, a finer mesh reduce both numerical errors and subgrid model contribution for LES.
+Unlike RANS, a finer mesh reduces both numerical errors and subgrid model contribution for LES.
 In such condition, the refined grid results in LES approaching DNS.
 The grid independence of LES is actually the independence of filter-width (Δ), which is also the goal of the LES calculation.
 Although this can be achieved by performing LES with decreasing values of Δ, the tremendous demanding of computational resources makes it unrealistic for complex flows, like coughing in a room.
 For example, halving the grid size typically increases the CPU time by a factor of 16(Pope 2004).
 At some sense, the grid independence check is to minimize the numerical diffusion.
-An alternative method to perform grid independence for LES is refining the grid at a fixed filterwidth to enable the contribution from the sub-grid model remains unchanged.
-Nevertheless, most commercial CFD codes define the filterwidth as the size of local cells.
+An alternative method to perform grid independence for LES is refining the grid at a fixed filter-width to enable the contribution from the sub-grid model remains unchanged.
+Nevertheless, most commercial CFD codes define the filter-width as the size of local cells.

 5.4 Airflow field and thermal distribution in the chambers